deepsh4h/notes/MongoDB-HA-Cluster-RHEL.md

 sudo systemctl enable mongod
 ```

+Connecting

-2. Connect a mongo shell to one of the mongod instances.
+1. Connect a mongo shell to one of the mongod instances.

 ```
 mongo
 ```

-3. Initiate the replica set.
+2. Initiate the replica set.

 ```Note:- Run rs.initiate() on just one and only one mongod instance for the replica set.```